lalomorales22/parallax-i-need-a-spark/README.md

 # Connect to host at 192.168.0.99
 ./run-client.sh 192.168.0.99

+# Or run without argument - it will prompt for host IP and save it
+./run-client.sh

 # If port 3000 is in use (e.g., by another service), specify a different port:
 ./run-client.sh 192.168.0.99 --port 3005
 ```

 The client will:
+1. Save the host IP to `.parallax_host` for future sessions
-1. Join the Parallax cluster as a compute node
+2. Join the Parallax cluster as a compute node
-2. Start the Electron app with `SPARK_MODE=client`
+3. Start the Electron app with `SPARK_MODE=client` and `PARALLAX_HOST` env var
-3. Send AI requests to the host's scheduler
+4. Send AI requests to the host's scheduler

 **Tip:** The dashboard shows your current mode (green = HOST, purple = CLIENT)